Fencing Ireland: Competition

-In 1948 Ireland sent its first fencers to the Olympics in London.
+In 1948, Ireland sent its first fencers to the Olympics in London.
 Tom Smith, Harry Thuillier and Owen Tuohy competed in the individual foil event and were joined by Paddy Duffy for the team event.
 Foilist Dorothy 'Tommy' Dermody was the first female fencer to represent Ireland at the Olympics.

-Fencing Ireland included six tier A competitions in their annual competitions calendar.
-These competitions include the South of Ireland Open, the West of Ireland Open, Irish National Championships, the Northern Ireland Open, the East of Ireland Open and the National Championships.
-Fencing Ireland directly runs the Irish Open and the National Championships, the Northern Ireland Open is run by NI Fencing while the South,West and East of Ireland Opens are run by University College Cork, University of Galways and University College Dublin respectively.
-The largest of these competitions is the Eats of Ireland, which usually attracts 150-200 fencers.
+Fencing Ireland includes six tier A competitions in their annual competitions calendar.
+These competitions include the South of Ireland Open, the West of Ireland Open, Irish National Championships, the Northern Ireland Open, the East of Ireland Open and the Irish Open.
+Fencing Ireland directly runs the Irish Open and the National Championships, the Northern Ireland Open is run by NI Fencing while the South, West and East of Ireland Opens are run by University College Cork, University of Galway and University College Dublin, respectively.
+The largest of these competitions is the East of Ireland Open, which usually attracts 150-200 fencers.
 All competitions run men's and women's sabre, foil and épée.
 The Irish Open has run as an FIE Men's Epee Satellite for numerous years.
-In 2024, it also ran as a FIE Women's Satellite.
+Since 2024, it also ran as a FIE Women's Satellite.

 A series of Tier B and C competitions are also held throughout the Irish fencing calendar.
 Normally these events are single weapon events i.e. Dublin Epee, Belfield Sabre.